Massage Therapy now open for outpatient appointments

 *Despite its many benefits, massage isn't meant as a replacement for regular medical care.
 Let your doctor know you are trying massage, and be sure to follow any standard treatment plans you have in place.

-Massage is generally safe as long as it is done by a Certified Massage Therapist (CMT) or Licensed Massage Therapist (LMT).
+Massage is generally safe as long as it is done by a Licensed Massage Therapist (LMT).
 But massage may not be indicated for everyone.

 Discuss massage with your doctor first in cases of: